mitogen-hq/mitogen/docs/howitworks.rst

 .. data:: mitogen.core.ALLOCATE_ID

-    Replies to any message sent to it with a newly allocated unique context ID, to allow slaves to safely start their own contexts.
+    Replies to any message sent to it with a newly allocated unique context ID, to allow children to safely start their own contexts.
 In future this is likely to be replaced by 32-bit context IDs and random allocation, with an improved ``ADD_ROUTE`` message sent upstream rather than downstream that generates NACKs if any ancestor already knows the ID.

-Slaves listen on the following handles:
+Children listen on the following handles:

 .. data:: mitogen.core.CALL_FUNCTION